ArcaneBow7258/pico-w-led-api/README.md

 - If you keep disconnecting to your Pico W with MicroPico, use command "MicrPico: Switch Pico" and should work
 - You might get an error running code consecutively saying port is already in use.
 Simply hit the reset button on bottom of VS Code after Stopping Web Server
     - I might fix this later

+# Other Notes
+- `old_web_server.py` is tutorial code I had, basically if you did not use Microdot.
+More importantly taught me how to connect to internet :)